-All our volunteers are provided with training and development which includes First Aid, Safeguarding, Tool Management, Health and Safety and Health and Hygiene.
+Depending on the role, our volunteers are provided with training and development which includes First Aid, Safeguarding, Tool Management, Health and Safety and Health and Hygiene.

-All volunteers are DBS checked.
+All volunteers who work with children or vulnerable adults are DBS checked.

 Litter Watch as a team of committed volunteers who work with us on a regular basis who are individuals with learning or mental health difficulties.
 We hold monthly meetings with these volunteers which involve reviewing and planning activities.
 We encourage our volunteers to actively join us in decision making as they have wealth of local knowledge.

 We can accommodate business volunteering opportunities which are a great way to team build and give something back to your community.
 Some of our business supporters include: Serco, Vodafone, Network Rail, McDonald's, Warburton's, The AA, ASDA